-The FT1 option, when enabled by DIP switch S2 (see page 5), allows the H2TU-C to respond to DS0 latching loopback commands and, therefore, support fractional T1 frame-relay applications.
+The FT1 option allows the H2TU-C to respond to DS0 latching loopback commands and, therefore, support fractional T1 frame-relay applications.
 This is in addition to the standard full bandwidth T1 2-in-5 loopup and 3-in-5 loopdown SmartJack commands.
 FT1 supports both the full T1 commands of ENA and the new DDS latching loopback commands, which must also be enabled.
 (For more information about latching loopback commands, refer to BellCore TA-TSY-000077, Issue 3, April 1986.)